 The realization that photography is about much more than a photograph was the single most important revelation in my career.
-It freed me to find meaning and connection in any scene, not just those which were grand and extreme.
-This was, at the time, extremely important as I was living in the flat and reticent plains of eastern North Dakota.
-I felt a desire and need to photograph the plains, but until then was unable to see past my biases and expectations.
+It freed me to discover meaning and connection wherever I looked, not just those areas which were popular, grand, and extreme.
+This opened possibilities to work in the often flat and reticent central plains of the United States.
+This quiet area, where agriculture dominates nature, holds a great deal of significance, if one would take the time to look.

-Despite no longer living in North Dakota, I still feel an attraction to the plains, prairies, and basins near where I live in Wyoming.
-Their quietness and peacefulness are therapeutic.
-I need them to refresh my soul and maintain my sanity.
+Despite no longer living in the the central part of the country, I still feel a relationship with the quiet whispers of the plains, prairies, and basins.
+The solitude I experience in these areas is energizing and therapeutic, and where I go to refresh my soul.
 I think such a connection is not only relevant in my work, but vital.
 It’s what drives me and inspires me.

 My interest in photography began with a wonderful little Canon Canonet QL17 while in the U.S. Army.
 It was that camera which taught me the power and potential of visual communication.
 A few years later, I began my career as a photographer while working at my college newspaper.
 That job, which paid me $37.50 per academic quarter, led to a career of more than 15 years working as a newspaper photojournalist and a Pulitzer nomination for spot news photography.
 Seeing the writing on the wall with regards to the future of newspaper staff photographers, I left that field and worked as a college photographer with duties ranging from passport head shots to magazine cover photos.
 Since 2010, I have worked full-time as a landscape photographer.

 My landscape work centers primarily around the intersections of where man and nature meet.
-I find that these areas, which now seem to be the norm of our landscape, offer an insight and significance which I cannot find in nature alone.
+I find that these areas, which now seem to be the norm of our landscape, can offer an insight and significance which are often missing for me when working solely in nature.

 2018 Solo Exhibit, Fort Collins Museum of Art, Fort Collins